HOW WE BEGAN

 Never one to turn her back on a dog in need, Tina’s commitment is evident by the thousands that she has rehomed in Europe and North America.
 In addition to her rescue efforts, Tina has also generated public awareness programs including a billboard series as well as initiating an education program in local schools to promote the care of and respect for hunting dogs.
 Organizations of this scope cannot function without physical and monetary support, Tina is extremely grateful to devoted friends who tirelessly partner with her to save the galgos and promote their cause. (scroll down to see our affiliate organizations and a list of our stalwart volunteers)

 Thanks to the generosity and support of our donors the Galgos del Sol Education and Rescue Centre is fully functional and growing!
 After years of having the dogs in three different locations at one time, they are now housed in one protected and legally approved facility.
-The 160+ dogs reside in kennels with indoor/outdoor access and piped in music; additionally there are exercise areas, a sensory walk for stimulation and an agility area for training.
+The 160+ dogs reside in two kennel blocks with indoor/outdoor access and piped in music; additionally there are exercise areas, a sensory walk for stimulation and an agility area for training.
+There is also a residence for the full-time onsite volunteers, an education building for the school age community programs and a quarantine block with six kennels.
 The GDS local and international volunteer program has proved a great success for socializing the dogs.
 GDS strives to provide the very best for the dogs while they are waiting to be adopted into their forever homes.